PartialVolume/shredos.x86_64/README.md

 # ShredOS x86_64 - Disk Eraser

-## For all Intel and compatible 64 & 32 bit processors
+## For PCs, Servers and Macs with Intel and AMD 64 & 32 bit processors

 #### As well as a 64bit versions, also included are 32bit .img & .iso images of ShredOS that will run on both 32bit and 64bit processors, see [Release Assets](https://github.com/PartialVolume/shredos.x86_64/releases) and the table of download links below.
 For those that wish to build their own ShredOS from source, rather than just burn the .img/.iso images, instructions for modififing the x86_64 build to generate 32bit code as well as .iso images will be included below in the notes in due course.
+Please note the additional information provided to run ShredOS on Apple systems.

 #### For those that just want to get on with using ShredOS, you can download the pre-built .img or .iso images and burn them straight to USB flash drive or CD/DVD.
 Boot from the USB flash drive or CD/DVD and nwipe will appear ready for you to select your preferred wipe options.
 [![GitHub all releases](https://img.shields.io/github/downloads/PartialVolume/shredos.x86_64/total?label=Total%20downloads%20x86_64%20all%20releases,%2064%20and%2032bit%20code,%20.iso%20and%20.img%20&style=plastic)](https://github.com/PartialVolume/shredos.x86_64/releases)